-- 1. Do the "Power-Off Procedure" on page 3-4. - 2.
+- If your system has a power distribution unit, do the "Power-Off Procedure with a Power Distribution Unit" on page 3-7.
+If your system has a power distribution bus, do the "Power-Off Procedure with a Power Distribution Bus" on page 3-3. - 2.
 Unplug the power cord from the power cord connector. - 3.
 Place the head of a small flathead screwdriver into the slot of the fuse. - 4.
 While pushing the spring-loaded fuse in with the screwdriver, turn the fuse counterclockwise until it disengages, and then remove the fuse.